itsektionen/styrdokument/pm/eng/pm_for_studiesociala_namnden.md

 - To organize and hold a JML-workshop for new students during the reception.
 - To organize and hold a JML-workshop for those who participate in the reception of new students during the reception.
 - To arrange and hold a JML-workshop so that the chapter's board and those who hold a position of trust within the chapter have the opportunity to participate at least once during their term of office.

-### 3.3 INternational-coordinator (INt)

-Is responsible for promoting the position of international students in the section as well as convening and chairing the INternational working group.

-The tasks of the INternational-coordinator includes:

-- To coordinate events with the chapter's various bodies that promote the integration of international students.
-- To maintain a dialogue with THS International and attend their International Councils, or equivalent international related meetings concerning the chapter.
-- To work to ensure that international students are received during the reception periods.
-- To work to ensure that all information is available in English.